fergald/docs/explainers/permissions-policy-deprecate-unload.md

 This was specced in this [PR](https://github.com/whatwg/html/pull/5889).

+### Unload is a footgun

+#### Unload is biased

+Safari is the only desktop browser to match the spec and runs unload about 58% of the time.
+Presumably others would see similar rates.

+If a site collects data via `unload` handlers, some fraction of this data will be missing due to handlers that did not run.
+When `unload` handlers running depends on BFCache eligibility, and that in turns depends the activity of 3rd party subframes, there could be significant bias in which data is missing.
+It may be that whether the data is collected depends what actions the user took or which ad network's ads were shown.

+The rate of running unload
+may also vary widely from page to page within the same site due to features used by the page.

+This bias means that compensating for this missing data may be hard or impossible.

+#### Unload handlers are rarely the correct choice

+This [doc](https://developer.chrome.com/blog/page-lifecycle-api/#the-unload-event) on the page lifecycle covers the problems with unload and the better alternatives to use.

 #### Whether unload handlers will run is not predictable

 Whether `unload` handlers run is deterministic